Alluxio/alluxio/docs/en/compute/Presto.md

 ### Distribute the Alluxio client jar to all Presto servers

+In order for Presto to be able to communicate with the Alluxio servers, the Alluxio client jar must be in the classpath of Presto servers.
 Put Alluxio client jar `{{site.ALLUXIO_CLIENT_JAR_PATH}}` into directory `${PRESTO_HOME}/plugin/hive-hadoop2/`
 (this directory may differ across versions) on all Presto servers.
 Restart Presto service: